 We have two successful use cases.
 The first explains how we have helped Belmont Savings Bank increase conversion rates by 200%.
 The second illustrates how we helped New York Life improve the phone communication of their reps, representing a 20% improvement in agent effectiveness.

 CB: How many products has Gryphon Networks developed over its lifespan?
 How long did the development process take for each?

 EE: Gryphon’s cloud base Sales Intelligence solution was developed over the course of almost 20 years in various iterations.
-What started as a simple DNC screening IVR app turned into a centralized compliance certification engine for all marketing channels with full indemnification.
+What started as a simple DNC screening IVR app turned into a centralized compliance certification engine for all marketing channels.
 Our in-network service delivery became Universal Access for agents to make and receive calls from any device or location.
 Our compliance audit portal has evolved into a robust sales performance dashboard that provides highly relevant, real-time actionable insights for managers on-demand.

 Gryphon’s entire heritage has been one of true technological visionary, and our product strategy has been one of continuous evolution based on technological breakthrough combined with a laser-focus on the application of technology to solve client problems that really matter.

 CB: How big is the team?
 Looking to hire any particular position in the upcoming months?

 EE: We have about 60 full-time employees and we are looking to hire for positions in sales, client services, and marketing, as well as product management and development.